thegdyne/cdd/SPEC.md

 ### Rules

-1. **Spec before tooling** â€” If tooling implements behavior not described in the spec, the tooling is experimental until the spec is updated or the behavior removed
+1. **Spec before tooling** — If tooling implements behavior not described in the spec, the tooling is experimental until the spec is updated or the behavior removed
-2. **Reference runner is arbiter** â€” Once a reference runner exists, any normative change MUST be accompanied by a reference-runner test demonstrating the intended behavior.
+2. **Reference runner is arbiter** — Once a reference runner exists, any normative change MUST be accompanied by a reference-runner test demonstrating the intended behavior.
 If spec and runner diverge, the spec is authoritative and the runner is buggy.
-3. **Project-first** â€” Test changes in a real project before proposing
+3. **Project-first** — Test changes in a real project before proposing
-4. **Generalize** â€” Spec changes must apply beyond the originating project
+4. **Generalize** — Spec changes must apply beyond the originating project
-5. **Dual-AI review** â€” Normative changes require two independent AI passes (fresh context), each confirming: ambiguity removed, backwards compatibility preserved, examples consistent
+5. **Dual-AI review** — Normative changes require two independent AI passes (fresh context), each confirming: ambiguity removed, backwards compatibility preserved, examples consistent
-6. **Changelog with compatibility** â€” Every changelog entry must include a compatibility note:
+6. **Changelog with compatibility** — Every changelog entry must include a compatibility note:
    ```
-   - **X.Y.Z** (date): Summary â€” `No behavior change` | `Additive, backwards compatible` | `Breaking`
+   - **X.Y.Z** (date): Summary — `No behavior change` | `Additive, backwards compatible` | `Breaking`
    ```
-7. **Frozen means frozen** â€” Breaking changes to frozen sections require major version bump
+7. **Frozen means frozen** — Breaking changes to frozen sections require major version bump

 ---

-*Version 1.1.0 â€” Frozen.
+*Version 1.1.3 — Frozen.
 Reviewed and approved by AI1 and AI2.*